Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 The function queries or sets the trigger channel of the oscilloscope.
 If there is no argument the function will return the current trigger channel ( CHAN<n>, EXT, LINE, WGEN, NONE).
 If all channels are off, the query returns NONE.
 If there is an argument the specified trigger channel will be set.<br/>
 Argument Ext triggers on the rear panel EXT TRIG IN signal.
 Argument Line triggers at the 50% level of the rising or falling edge of the AC power source signal.
 Argument Wgen triggers at the 50% level of the rising edge of the waveform generator output signal.
 This option is not available when the DC, NOISe, or CARDiac waveforms of the waveform generator are selected.<br/>
 For Keysight 4000 X-series arguments 'WGen1' and 'WGen2' can be used.<br/>
-For Tektronix 4000 Series arguments 'Ext' and 'WGen' are not available.
-ECL sets the threshold level to a preset ECL high level of -1.3 V. TTL sets the threshold level to a preset TTL high level of 1.4 V.<br/>
+For Tektronix 4000 Series arguments 'Ext' and 'WGen' are not available.<br/>
 ```python3
 oscilloscope_trigger_low_level(*level)
 Arguments: level = string + float ('channel string' ['CH1, CH2, CH3, CH4'],